Under Armour (NYSE:UA) Releases FY 2023 Earnings Guidance

-UA has been the topic of a number of recent analyst reports.
-Morgan Stanley raised Under Armour from an equal weight rating to an overweight rating and increased their price target for the stock from $23.00 to $24.00 in a research note on Wednesday, February 2nd.
-TheStreet lowered Under Armour from a b- rating to a c+ rating in a research report on Friday, April 1st.
-One analyst has rated the stock with a hold rating and three have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of Buy and a consensus price target of $26.00.
+Separately, TheStreet cut Under Armour from a b- rating to a c+ rating in a report on Friday, April 1st.
+One investment analyst has rated the stock with a hold rating and three have issued a buy rating to the company.
+Based on data from MarketBeat.com, Under Armour currently has a consensus rating of Buy and a consensus price target of $26.00.

 About Under Armour (Get Rating)